 - Psychoeducational interventions: Providing information about the connection between thoughts, feelings, behaviors, and sleep is central to CBT-I.

 The order and flow of each component can vary based on the provider’s approach and the unique needs of each person.
 Here are some common techniques used in CBT-I.

 The number of qualified behavioral sleep medicine therapists in the U.S. is fairly limited.
 You can locate CBT-i providers and verify their credentials through certain professional organizations, including the American Psychological Association, American Board of Sleep Medicine, Association of Behavioral and Cognitive Therapies, and Society of Behavioral Sleep Medicine.

 In people with insomnia, inaccurate or dysfunctional thoughts about sleep may lead to behaviors that make sleep more difficult, which then reinforce the dysfunctional thoughts .

 For example, prior experiences of insomnia may lead to worry about falling asleep.
 This worry may lead to spending excessive time in bed to try to force sleep.
-Both worry and excessive time in bed can make falling and staying asleep more challenging.
-This can become a frustrating, nightly cycle that can be difficult to break.
+This can make falling asleep more challenging and create a frustrating, nightly cycle that can be difficult to break.

 Cognitive restructuring begins to break this cycle through identifying, challenging, and altering the thoughts and beliefs that contribute to insomnia.
 Common thoughts and beliefs that may be addressed during treatment include anxiety about past experiences of insomnia, unrealistic expectations of sleep time and quality, and worry about daytime fatigue or other consequences of missed sleep.